What is it?

 Anyone that has undergone FGM is granted lifelong anonymity under the law – no information may ever be published that identifies them as a victim.

-To help you raise awareness among your community about forced marriage and how to spot the signs, we’ve compiled a range of free campaign materials that you can use to educate and inform people in your neighbourhood.
+To help you raise awareness among your community about FGM and how to spot the signs, we’ve compiled a range of free campaign materials that you can use to educate and inform people in your neighbourhood.

 Leaflets and posters that you can print off and hand out at events or leave in public places such as GP surgeries or schools, for people to pick up.